CJ-Woods/CJ-Woods/README.md

 - 👋 Hi, I’m @CJ-Woods
 - 👀 I’m interested in developing my skill set as a Systems Administrator
-- 🌱 I’m currently learning Powershell, Terraform ans Ansible
+- 🌱 I’m currently learning Powershell, Terraform and Ansible

 <!---
 CJ-Woods/CJ-Woods is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.